How to Count in English (Without Memorizing Every Number)

 These cardinal numbers are the ones you will use most often in daily life.
 Plus, as you will see later in this article, most of the names for larger cardinal numbers are based on these numbers.

-A note on “0,” the first number in our list below: this number can be pronounced in several different ways: “Zero,” “Oh,” “Nought” and “Nil.”
+The first number in our list below can be pronounced in several different ways: “Zero,” “Oh,” “Nought” and “Nil.”
 However, “zero” is the more common usage.

 “Oh” is sometimes used when reading a string of numbers out loud.
 For example, room 801 in a hotel could be read as “room eight-oh-one.”